Brexit Deal Deemed ‘Impossible’ After Boris Johnson And Angela Merkel’s Incendiary Phone Call

 — Jeremy Cliffe (@JeremyCliffe) October 8, 2019

-At this point, political analysts agree that it is likely the U.K. will have to request a further delay if it fails to bring a more partisan deal to the table.
+Political analysts agree that it is likely the U.K. will have to request a further delay if it fails to bring a more partisan deal to the table.